FraunhoferIWES/foxes/docs/source/models.rst

 Model types
 -----------

-Any *foxes* run relies on a number of model choices by the user:
+The results of *foxes* runs depend on a number of model choices by the user:

 * :ref:`Rotor models`: Evaluate the flow field at the rotor and compute ambient rotor equivalent quantities.
 * :ref:`Turbine types`: Define rotor diameter and hub height, and provide thrust coefficient and power yield depending on rotor equivalent quantities.
 * :ref:`Wake frames`: Determine the path of wake propagation and the local coordinate system that follows the centreline of the wake.
 * :ref:`Wake models`: Compute wake deltas for flow quantities in the wake of a turbine.
 * :ref:`Partial wakes`: Compute rotor disc averages of wake effects, i.e., the partial wakes models calculate the rotor effective wake deltas.
-* *turbine models*: Each wind turbine within the wind farm can have individual turbine model choices.
+* :ref:`Turbine models`: Each wind turbine within the wind farm can have individual turbine model choices.
 For each state and turbine, those compute data from currently existing data.
-For example, depending on the rotor effective wind speed and wind direction, a turbine model might correct the power and thrust coefficients that were provided by the turbine type model (wind sector management).
-* *point models* (optional): They calculate point-based data, like those from the ambient input states.
-For example, if WRF based input data provides a time series of turbulent kinetic energy (TKE) this can be translated into turbulence intensity (TI) by a point model, as required by other models in `foxes`.
+* :ref:`Turbine types`: Turbine types are turbine models that define the rotor and provide power and thrust coefficients.
+* :ref:`Point models`: Calculate point-based data during the evaluation of `algo.calc_points()`, or as a modification of ambient states., like those from the ambient input states.
+* :ref:`Vertical profiles`: Analytical vertical profiles transform uniform ambient states into height dependent inflow.

 All concrete models are stored in the so-called :code:`ModelBook` object under a name string, see :ref:`this example<The model book>`.